 D. Accessibility.
 At least 5 percent of the affordable units in the project must be built to be Type A as defined in the Oregon Structural Specialty Code.

 A. The Portland Housing Bureau will review and approve or deny applications consistent with ORS 307.621.

 B. Applications for tax exemption must be submitted and approved prior to issuance of the project’s building permit.

 C. Applications must include an application processing fee, to be established annually by the Portland Housing Bureau, including the fee to be paid to Multnomah County.

-A. The owner of a rental project approved for exemption will be required to sign an Extended Use Agreement to be recorded on the title to the property.
+A. The owner of a rental project approved for exemption will be required to sign a Regulatory Agreement to be recorded on the title to the property.

 B. During the exemption period, the owner or a representative shall submit annual documentation of tenant income and rents for the affordable units in the project to the Portland Housing Bureau.

 A. Approved applicants must execute a document to be recorded on title of the project requiring Portland Housing Bureau verification of homebuyer affordability and owner-occupancy qualification prior to the sale of each for-sale unit to an initial homebuyer.